kmati/friedjuju/README.md

 4. $str is a property whose value is plain text
 5. Arrays are used to replicate elements with a single tagName specified by the property that owns the array, e.g. tr: [ ... ] will create multiple <tr> elements
 6. You can use dot expressions in the property names as a shorthand notation.
 The elements will be recursively created.

+# Other Docs

+Check out the other docs in the ideas directory.
+They explain other aspects of the j2m system in more detail.